wileyw/VideoGAN/blog_post.md

 We initialize our Generator network with xavier initialization.
 One of the interesting observations using the encoding/decoding network rather than random noise as in the traditional GAN is that the input data is visible in the output image even before doing any optimization.

 ## Loss Function

+### Adversarial Loss Function
+VideoGAN is a Generative Adversarial Network so we use the Adversarial Loss as one of the loss functions for predicting the next frame.
+A GAN consists of a Discriminator and a Generator that compete against each other to produce the next frame.
+The Generator takes a history of N frames to predict the next frame.
+The Discriminator tries to determine whether the generated frame is real or fake.

 ## Future Steps
 As the number of history steps gets larger, stacking the different images becomes inefficient.
 As a future step, implementing 3D convolutions where a convolution operation is applied along the temporal dimension is a way to improve video generation.